petrvanblokland/TYPETR-TypeLab-Club-Assistants/GETTING_STARTED.md

 # Getting started with TYPETR-Assistants

-The current structure of creating a project Assistant is the making of two new classes that inheriting from library classes which implement a range of functions.
+The current structure of creating a project Assistant is the making of two new classes that inherit from library classes.
+This way a range of functions is already implemented.

-From a pure software-development point of view there may be more sustainable ways to implement these function, but inheriting classes is a very practical and flexible way to bring the functions together.
+From a pure software-development point of view there may be more sustainable ways to implement these functions, but inheriting classes is a very practical and flexible way to bring the functions together.

+The functions are organized in separated module classes.
+E.g. there is a module that takes care of spacing and kerning.
+Another module handles the automatic placement of anchors.
+And another one knows how to convert between Quadratic and Bezier curves.

-During the development of the design process functions can simply be added and removed if the stage of the process requires that.
+During the development of the design process, modules can simply be added or removed from a project assistant, if the stage of the process requires that.

 Each Assistant works on a local set of UFO/ files.
-In order to detect where they are, an Assistant needs to find at least one open UFO fonts. *(This limitation is likely to be solved in future implementations)*
+In order to detect where they are, an Assistant needs to find at least one open UFO font. *(This limitation is likely to be solved in future implementations)*

 **Due to possible incompatibilities in indenting white space, it is best not to copy/paste code from this MarkDown file.
-Instead, use the intermediate sources as stored in myAssistants/**
+Instead, use the intermediate sources that are available in the myAssistants/ directory.**

 ### Warnings

-Since Assistant are ongoing development, there are some warning necessary:
+Since Assistant are ongoing development, some warnings are necessary:

-* Assistants do not work very well if UFOs are opened from other projects.
+* Assistants do not work very well if there are any UFOs are opened from other projects, because it won’t be able to find their **MasterData** descriptions.
-* If missing **MasterData** or **GlyphData** is found, close RoboFont and add these records to the sources first.
+* If missing **MasterData** or **GlyphData** are found, close RoboFont and add these records to the sources first.
-* In case UFO masters are renamed, make sure to change it in the **MASTER_DATA** as well.
+* In case UFO masters are renamed, make sure to change the corresponding names in the **MASTER_DATA** as well.
-* Assistant try to keep track of opened fonts in preference of UFO fonts that are opened in the background.
-However, RoboFont sometimes get confused, e.g. in case an [Update] is done.
-Best it so quit RoboFont or at least close the Assistant window.
+* Assistants try to keep track of opened fonts in preference of UFO fonts that are opened in the background.
+However, RoboFont sometimes gets confused, e.g. in the case an [Update] is done.
+Best is so quit RoboFont or at least close the Assistant window and then start the Assistant again.

 In all these cases, make sure to backup your UFO files.

+**Using Assistant code in production mode, while it is under development offers many advantages and opportunities, but it is also dangerous, “living on the edge”.
+TYPETR and TypeLab-Club has no responsibility to any damage to your work or UFO’s, but we are available of course to assist recovery.**

 ## Getting started with MyAssistant-001.py

-* Copy this file to your own local repository directory (e.g. *MyProject/*) that also contains a directory with UFO files (e.g. in *ufo/*) and rename it to *MyAssistant-001.py*
+* Copy the file *MyAssistant-001.py* to your own local repository directory (e.g. *MyProject/*) that also contains a directory with UFO files (e.g. in *ufo/*) and rename it to *MyAssistant-001.py*
 * Make sure that this respository directory *MyProject/* is sibling to the TYPETR-*Assistants* diredctory.
 This way we can find the libraries by *../TYPETR-Assistants/assistantLib/*
 * The 3 digits in the *MyAssistant-001.py* file name is a version number.
 Since working on the Assistant is an ongoing process during a project, you want to be able to got back to previous, other than the versioning of GitHub.
 Working together with a group of designers, it is clear which version is the latest and which is under beta-development.
 * Open the new *MyAssistant-001.py* in RoboFont and open